makspll/bevy_mod_scripting/docs/src/Summary/controlling-script-bindings.md

 In this context `overridable` indicates whether language implementations will look for a specific function on your type before looking at the generic `ReflectReference` namespace.
 You can still remove the existing registration for these functions on the `ReflectReference` namespace if you want to replace them with your own implementation.

 Note the `ReflectReference` namespace is special, in that functions defined on it, act like a fallback and hence apply to ALL references.

+## Globals

+By default, each type registered with the type registry, has the following set:
+- a static reference in the global namespace, i.e.: `Vec3`, `Mat3`
+- an entry in the `types` global type cache, i.e.: `types.Vec3`, `types.Mat3`

+You can filter the types included by customising the `CoreScriptGlobalsPlugin`